Changes that could be made TODAY

 Seven low or no cost suggestions to improve maternity safety

 Please note: the following suggestions were presented to the Minister of Health in mid-2009 by our group.
-Our network is heartened to note that by mid 2010, at least three of these suggestions are being persued by health officials as possible improvements to the system.
+Our network is heartened to note that by mid 2010, at least three of these suggestions are being pursued by health officials as possible improvements to the system.

 1. Standardised documentation: Information transfer between practitioners and institutions especially in emergency maternity situations is a common problem in Health and Disability Commission case note files.
 The Maternity Payment system to all lead maternity carers (LMCs) should be dependent on standardised documentation as a service specification.